breeatoomey/newity-case-study/ai-log.md

 **Date:** 05/19/2026
 **Tool:** Claude (web)
 **Output:** `README.md`, `scope-doc.md` (Scope adjustments section), `ai-log.md` (this document), demo script outline **Goal:** Convert the build artifacts and engineering decisions into shipping documentation.
-README clear enough that a reviewer can run the project in under 5 minutes; self-assessment honest enough to pass the brief's "telling us your tool is perfect is a red flag" test; demo script tight enough to land under 10 minutes.
+README clear enough that a reviewer can run the project in under 5 minutes; self-assessment honest enough to be useful to whoever inherits the code; demo script tight enough to land under 10 minutes.

 ### Prompt strategy